Emergency Medicine Department

 You might be seen by the triage team to perform a rapid medical evaluation to allow us to assess you more quickly.

 Here you will see an emergency physician and nurse who will ask you more in-depth questions, examine you, and start any medical orders or tests.
 They will also explain the possible medical causes of your complaint and the management plan.

 The length of your visit depends on your clinical presentation and the types of medical orders or tests that have been ordered for you.
 On the average, lab work takes two to three hours to complete.
 Regular X-rays usually completed in one hour or less.
 A special imaging (e.g. CT scan) studies takes much longer.
 Sometimes, your condition needs to be assessed by another medical or surgical specialities, if this happen the on-call physician will be called to come and assess you.

 The emergency physician or the on-call physician will inform you about the test results, and if you are ready for discharge.
 You will be given discharge instructions specific to your diagnosis.
-Be sure to follow instructions carefully, including getting your prescription and taking it as instructed.
-It is also especially important that you follow up with your own physician or the physician listed in your discharge instructions.
+Be sure to follow the instructions carefully, including getting your prescription and taking it as instructed.
+Also, it is important that you follow up with your own primary healthcare center or the clinic appointment listed in your discharge instructions.

 If you need to be admitted to the hospital, you will be informed by the emergency physician and the on-call physician.
 Once the admission order is entered, our staff will begin to find an inpatient room for you, and you will be moved to that room.
 However, there may be some delay in moving you to an inpatient room because the number of patients already in the hospital.

 Specialities- Over 12 years of clinical in Emergency Medicine.

 - Masters in Emergency Medicine (MEM) Under George Washington University USA.